 This is particularly common I believe with younger relationships, out of school and college for example.

 If you have been supporting him financially or in any other way to the detriment of your own health and happiness, now is the time to say “you have chosen to continue without me so off you go”.

 It’s time to look after yourself now and to look for someone with whom you will grow into the future and who will appreciate all you do for them.

 Don’t be a doormat any longer.

 I’ve just had a girlfriend for over one month now.
 She is a moody girl.
 Sometimes, she gets angry with me for no reason.
-I am always the one who try to make things right.
+I am always the one who tries to make things right.
 Sometimes, I feel tired.
-Moreover, I wonder if that will spoil her as she know that I will always try to console her.
+Moreover, I wonder if that will spoil her as she knows that I will always try to console her.

 She’s behaving like a child and you worry that you will ‘spoil her’ which will only serve to reinforce her childish behaviour.